ConstantineRudenko/TTS-reupload-assistant/tts-mc-reup/README.md

         Any folder to hold the downloaded files.

 Options:
-    --no-links
+    --resume
+        By default the <temp-folder> is expected to be empty, and an error will be raised otherwise.
+With this flag, files that already exist in <temp-folder> will not be re-downloaded.
+This allows to resume after a crash.
+If the wrong <temp-folder> is provided or the save file has changed since the last attempt, resuming will corrupt the newly created save file by linking wrong files from <temp-folder>.
+    --links
-        By default soft links are created for existing cached files.
+        Make soft links instead of copying local files.
-        Use this option to force copying instead.
-    --timeout=T  [default: 10000]
-        How long to wait in milliseconds for the server response before giving up on a URL.
     --max-attempts=N [default:5]
         How many times to retry a failed download before giving up.
     --simultaneous=N [default: 5]
         How many files should be downloaded simultaneously.
+    --timeout=T  [default: 10000]
+        How long to wait in milliseconds for the server response before giving up on a URL.

 Output:
     Will be placed next to the original file with ".reupload"